 All new staff members are required to review the ethical guidelines as part of the introduction programme, and ethics is a theme at seminars for new staff members.
 The bank's Group management team in particular and employees in general have received coaching in ethics and anti-corruption.
-2017 saw the launch of the Group's new values (wholehearted, responsible, likeable and competent) and the bank completed implementation processes in all departments in that connection.
-Ethics was a main theme connected to the value 'responsible', and various cases were taken up for discussion at department level.
 (GRI 205-2)

-The bank adopted updated ethical guidelines in 2017.
-The ethical guidelines can be viewed 🚵 here.
+The bank adopted updated Lethical guidelines (pdf) in 2017.

-Whistleblowing
+Whistleblowing procedure